 We have adopted the LIP, which is a cash-based incentive compensation program designed to motivate and reward annual performance for eligible associates, including our named executive officers.
 The compensation committee considers annually whether LIP bonus targets should be established for the year and, if so, approves the group of associates eligible to participate in the LIP for that year.
 The LIP includes various incentive levels based on the participant's position with the Company.
-Cash bonuses under the LIP link a significant portion of the named executive officer's total cash compensation to our overall performance.
+Cash bonuses under the LIP are designed to link a significant portion of the named executive officer's total cash compensation to our overall performance.

-The LIP bonus for our named executive officers is based on achievement of financial objectives, rather than individual performance, in order to focus the entire senior leadership team on the attainment of enterprise-wide financial objectives.
+The LIP bonus for our named executive officers is based on achievement of performance objectives, rather than individual performance, in order to focus the entire senior leadership team on the attainment of enterprise-wide financial objectives.
 Each named executive officer is provided a target bonus amount equal to a percentage of the eligible portion of such officer's base salary (which eligible portion is based on the salary earned during the fiscal year).
-The target bonus amount is based on the Company meeting the target achievement level for the relevant financial objectives.
+The target bonus amount is based on the Company meeting the target achievement level for the relevant performance objectives.

-The compensation committee and/or the Board of Directors establishes the target achievement level at which 100% of such participant's target bonus will be paid (the "100% Achievement Level"), the minimum threshold achievement level at which 20% of the participant's target bonus will be paid (the "20% Achievement Level") and the achievement level at which 200% of the participant's target bonus will be paid (the "200% Achievement Level").
-The exact amount of the bonus payable under the LIP is based on the level of achievement of such financial objectives, with the bonus amount increasing for each named executive officer as a percentage of the eligible portion of such officer's base salary to the extent the achievement of such financial objectives for the fiscal year exceeds the 100% Achievement Level, and with the bonus amount decreasing as a percentage of base salary to the extent the achievement of such financial objectives for the fiscal year is below the 100% Achievement Level (but above the 20% Achievement Level).
+The compensation committee and/or the Board of Directors establishes the target achievement level at which 100% of such participant's target bonus will be paid (the "100% Achievement Level"), the minimum threshold achievement level at which 200% of the participant's target bonus will be paid (the "20% Achievement Level") and the achievement level at which 200% of the participant's target bonus will be paid (the "20% Achievement Level").
+The exact amount of the bonus payable under the LIP is based on the level of achievement of such performance objectives, with the bonus amount increasing for each named executive officer as a percentage of the eligible portion of such officer's base salary to the extent the achievement of such performance objectives for the fiscal year exceeds the 100% Achievement Level (but above the 20% Achievement Level).
 The compensation committee also may adopt separate minimum or maximum payout amounts for certain individuals under the LIP.
 The LIP is structured so that no bonuses are paid under the LIP unless we meet the 20% Achievement Level.

-The compensation committee, either as a committee or with the Board of Directors as a whole, sets the financial objectives each year under the LIP, and the payment and amount of any bonus depends upon whether we achieve at least a certain percentage of the financial objectives under the LIP (at least 20% for fiscal 2021).
+The compensation committee, either as a committee or with the Board of Directors as a whole, sets the performance objectives each year under the LIP, and the payment and amount of any bonus depends upon whether we achieve at least a certain percentage of the performance objectives under the LIP.
 The compensation committee, either as a committee or with the Board of Directors as a whole, generally establishes such objectives for the Company at levels that it believes can be reasonably achieved with strong performance over the fiscal year.
-In making the determination of minimum and target levels, the compensation committee and/or the Board of Directors may consider the specific circumstances facing our Company during the year and our strategic plan for the year.
 The compensation committee and the Board of Directors have discretion to interpret the LIP's performance objectives in light of relevant factors both internal and external to the Company, and to adjust the amount paid under the LIP accordingly.
 The compensation committee and the Board of Directors exercise such discretion based on business judgment, taking into account both recurring and extraordinary factors affecting performance of the Company as well as other relevant factors.
-The compensation committee may consult the Board of Directors, as deemed necessary, with respect to material issues concerning the administration of the LIP, including interpretations of the terms of the LIP.
+The compensation committee may consult the Board of Directors, as deemed necessary, with respect to material issues concerning the administration of the LIP.
+In making the determination of minimum and target achievement levels, the compensation committee and/or the Board of Directors may consider the specific circumstances facing our Company during the year and our strategic plan for the year.